russelldb/bigsets/doc/running.md

 # Getting Started

-Bigsets is a prototype hacked together by a de-motivated depressive.
+Bigsets is hacked together prototype.
 If you want to run it today this is what you have to do:

 ## Erlang